 - Names and contact information for three people submitting letters of recommendation.
 These are submitted by your reference electronically through the online application system.
 You must start the online application to submit the names and email addresses of your reference so they can submit the letters.

-- Test Scores: We are waiving the test score requirement for the 2021/2022 admissions cycle.
-Students can submit test scores (GRE, LSAT, GMAT, MAT) if they feel that their scores will strengthen their application, but it is not required.
+- Test Scores: Students can submit test scores (GRE, LSAT, GMAT, MAT) if they feel that their scores will strengthen their application, but it is not required.

-- International students are also required to submit their TOEFL test scores.
-You can learn more about the exams by reviewing our Application Checklist.
+- International students may be required to submit proof of English proficiency.
+You can learn more about the English proficiency requirements by reviewing the International Graduate Admissions webpage.

 This is just a brief overview of required applications materials.
 Help strengthen your application by reviewing the Application Checklist for more detailed information.

 To apply use University of Utah's Graduate School ApplyYourself.
-SYou will be asked to identify which program you are applying to.
+You will be asked to identify which program you are applying to.
 Select MPP.

 Special note for dual degree applicants: You must meet the requirements for each masters program.
 You also must submit a separate ApplyYourself application for each program (i.e. one for MPP and one for MPH).
 To do so, you will need to create two accounts in ApplyYourself with two separate email addresses.
 We are able to share letters of recommendation between applications so that your references don't have to submit two letters to two programs.
 Please contact us to work this out.

 The MPP Admissions Committee will begin reviewing applications after the deadline.
 Applicants will receive admissions decisions via email from the MPP program.
 After this, admissions files are processed by the University of Utah Office of Graduate Admissions and admissions letters are mailed out.